rlion7/GHCNpy/README.md

+# GHCNpy: Modifications by RLion

+I hacked away at the code originally provided as described below.
+* Disabled the plotting module
+* Disabled the netCDF4 features (netCDF4 is no longer a package pre-req)
+* Updated code to Python 3
+* Added a front-end Jupyter notebook to do some formatting from .dly -> .csv -> Pandas DataFrame -> .csv
+* Included more of the elements (generally only daily elements, none of the multi-day summary elements)

+__Required Python Packages/Libraries:__

+- NumPy

+- Pandas

+- GeoPy

+- requests

+- matplotlib

+- Jupyter

+- jupytext (helpful but not necessarily required)

 # GHCNpy: Weather Station Analysis in Python

 GHCNpy pulls in data from the Global Historical Climatology Network - Daily Database.
 Analysis and visualizations are also made